AdobeDocs/campaign-standard.en/help/api/using/additional-operations.md

         "tombinder@example.com",
         "timross@example.com",
         "john.smith@example.com",
-        "jody.lucassen@example.com",
-        "jade.connor@email.com",
-        "dannymars@example.com",
         ...
     ]
     }

     ```

-## Filtering
+## Filtering {#filtering}

 ### Retrieving filters metadata

 Filters are available for **each resource**.

 To **identify the filters** associated to the resource, you need to perform a GET request on the resource metadata.
-For more on metadata, refer to [this section](#metadata-mechanism).
+For more on metadata, refer to [this section](../../api/using/metadata-mechanism.md).
 This request returns the URL where all of the filters are defined for a given resource.

 To identify the filter **metadata** and determine how to use it, you have to perform a GET request on the previously returned URL.